brunohensel/brunohensel.dev/content/posts/do-not-let-layout-dupe-break-your-app.md

 ### Understanding View Binding generated class

-As an example, consider this layout `example_binding`:
+As an example, consider this layout `example_layout`:

 ```html